fbonesso/toohtrends/README.md

 ## Toohtrends

-Toohtrends is the open source mobile project for  **VanHackathon** challenge.
+Toohtrends is the open source mobile project for a **hackathon** challenge.

 ## Technology